-Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Code, imposes a limit on the amount of compensation that we may deduct in any one year with respect to our Chief Executive Officer and each of our next three most highly compensated executive officers (other than the Chief Financial Officer), unless certain specific criteria are satisfied.
+Section 162(m) of the Code imposes a limit on the amount of compensation that we may deduct in any one year with respect to our Chief Executive Officer and each of our next three most highly compensated executive officers (other than the Chief Financial Officer), unless certain specific criteria are satisfied.
 While we consider the deductibility of compensation when making our compensation decisions, we believe that it is important to maintain the flexibility to compensate our executives in a manner we believe will promote our corporate goals and be in the best interests of our stockholders.
 Our Compensation Committee therefore has not adopted a policy requiring all compensation to be deductible.